What's the difference between brown and white eggs

 Why do egg yolks differ in colour?

-Yolk colour depends solely on the diet of the hen as artificial additives to enhance yolk colour are not permitted.
+Yolk colour depends solely on the diet of the hen.
 If a hen gets plenty of yellow-orange plant pigments (xanthophylls), these will be deposited into the yolk.
 Hens fed food containing yellow corn lay eggs with medium yellow yolks.
 Those eating wheat or barley lay lighter-colour yolks.
-Colour variations have no effect on the quality, flavour or nutritional value of the egg.
+Colour variations do not affect the quality, flavour or nutritional value of the egg.

 How many eggs can I eat?